7ang0n1n3/okr-tracker/README.md

 - **Manual Adjustment**: You can manually set weights, and the remaining weights will be automatically adjusted
 - **Balance Buttons**: Use the "Balance All" button for objectives or "Balance KRs" button for key results to manually redistribute weights equally

-## Data Storage
+## Data Storage and Privacy

+### Local File Storage

-All data is stored locally in a JSON file on your computer.
-The application uses the File System Access API to:
+All OKR data is stored locally in a JSON file on your computer.
+The application uses the File System Access API to save data directly to your chosen file.
+Your OKR information never leaves your computer and is never sent to external servers.

+**Important**: The JSON file is stored in **unencrypted** format.
+This means:
+- The file is readable as plain text
+- Anyone with access to the file can read its contents
+- You are responsible for securing the file location and access permissions

+### Browser Storage (IndexedDB)

+The application uses IndexedDB (a browser storage mechanism) to store a minimal amount of metadata:

+**What is stored:**
+- File handle reference: A reference to the last opened JSON file (stored under the key 'okr_last_file' in an IndexedDB database named 'OKRTracker')
+- This is only metadata that helps the application remember which file you last opened

+**What is NOT stored:**
+- Your actual OKR data (objectives, key results, progress, etc.)
+- Any personal information beyond the file reference
-- Save data directly to your chosen file
+- Any data that could be used to reconstruct your OKRs

-- Remember your last opened file
+### What Happens When Browser Cache is Cleared

+If you clear your browser's cache or IndexedDB data:

+1. **Your OKR data remains safe**: All your objectives, key results, and progress data remain intact in your JSON file on your computer
+2. **File handle is lost**: The application will no longer remember which file you last opened
+3. **Action required**: You will need to manually open your JSON file again using the "Open File" button
+4. **No data loss**: Your actual OKR data is unaffected since it's stored in the file, not in browser storage

+### Privacy and Security

+- **No network transmission**: The application operates entirely offline and does not send any data over the internet
-- Ensure your data remains private and under your control
+- **No cloud storage**: All data remains on your local machine

-No data is sent to external servers.
-Your OKR information stays on your device.
+- **No tracking**: The application does not collect analytics, usage statistics, or any tracking information
+- **File security**: Since data is stored in an unencrypted JSON file, ensure you:
+  - Store the file in a secure location
+  - Use appropriate file system permissions
+  - Consider encrypting the file or folder if storing sensitive information
+  - Be cautious when sharing the file with others

 ## Keyboard Shortcuts